Santorini (Thera) is one of Greece’s most famous and most popular islands. Situated in the Cyclades, Santorini is unbelievably beautiful.

 Mesa Pigadia is equivalent to privacy, relaxation, peace, quiet, and the music of the sea waves splashing and rolling pebbles.

 Planning a trip to Santorini?
-You might also like:
+You might also like the following:

 Best Santorini beaches to visit